-Shares available for grant under the 2014 Plan totaled 43,311 shares as of December 31, 2019.
+There remain 43,311 shares available for grant under the 2014 Plan as of December 31, 2020.

-In September 2017, Vital's board of directors approved the 2017 Inducement Equity Incentive Plan and amended and restated the plan in November 2017. which has terms and conditions substantially similar to the 2014 Plan.
-Under the Inducement Plan, 46,250 shares of Vital's common stock were reserved to be used exclusively for non-qualified grants to individuals who were not previously employees or directors as an inducement material to the individual's entry into employment within the meaning of Rule 5635(c)(4) of the Nasdaq Listing Rules.
+In September 2017, Vital's board of directors approved the Inducement Plan, which was amended and restated in November 2017.
+Under the Inducement Plan 46,250 shares of Vital's common stock were reserved to be used exclusively for non-qualified grants to individuals who were not previously employees or directors as an inducement material to a grantee's entry into employment within the meaning of Rule 5635(c)(4) of the Nasdaq Listing Rules.